 Orano established an Independent Tailings Review Board (ITRB) for the JEB TMF.
-The ITRB provided comments and recommendations related to the information and studies presented by Orano and the EOR, WSP Canada, Inc. (WSP), during the site visit and office meetings held on 14-15 June, 2023.
-The next meeting will be held on June 4, 2024.
-The summary of key comments, recommendations, mitigations and response are shown in Table 11.1
+The ITRB provided comments and recommendations related to the information and studies presented by Orano and the Engineer of Record, WSP during the meeting held on June 4, 2024.
+The next meeting will be held in 2025.
+The summary of key comments, recommendations, mitigations, and response are shown in Table 11.1